muhammadrefa/tele4642-project/docs/TechnicalDetails.md

 -------------------------

 The network simulated using [Mininet](https://mininet.org).
-Figure below shows the simulation topology with the nodes' name.
+Figure 2 shows the simulation topology with the nodes' name.

-![Simulation scenario](assets/simulation-scenario.png "Simulation scenario")
+![Simulation scenario](assets/simulation-scenario.png "Simulation scenario") *Figure 2.
+Simulation scenario*

 Cloud services represented by mininet hosts. `swISP` exists in order to simulate the gateway from the ISP to the internet.
 The simulation only employs one controller, so the `swISP` also connected to the controller